sathishmepco/Java-Interview-Programs/README.md

 11. Write a Java Program to print all the ***Factors of the Given number***. [[Solution]](InterviewPrograms/src/com/java/basic/FactorsOfANumber.java)
 12. Write a Java Program to find ***sum of the digits of a given number***. [[Solution]](InterviewPrograms/src/com/java/numbers/SumOfDigits.java)
 13. Write a Java Program to find smallest in 3 nummbers (a,b,c) without using < or > symbol?
+14. How to add two numbers without using the plus operator in Java?
+15. Write a java program to ***Reverse a given number***. [[Solution]](InterviewPrograms/src/com/java/numbers/ReverseTheNumber.java)

 # String Based Programs
 1. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)